nathamanath/blog/articles/ueberauth_and_guardian.md

 title: Ueberauth and guardian setup for Phoenix Rest API
 date: 2018-02-09 21:00
-tldr: Setting up ueberauth and guardian in a phoenix app for password authentication, user permissions, and JWT based authorisation
+tldr: Setting up Ueberauth and Guardian in a Phoenix app for username & password authentication, user permissions, and JWT based authorisation.

 So Ivan asked me how to set up token based sessions and password authentication for an Elixir Phoenix Rest API.
 He then said 'Have you considered writing a blog